dechavezv/eeb_C177_2019/_posts/2019-05-19-Writing_your_Program.md

 Today in discussion, you are going to work on the code that strings it all together.

-There is a folder on GitHub ```https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project/Example_scripts``` that contains useful scripts that you can incorporate into your project.
+There is a folder on GitHub [here](https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project/Example_scripts) that contains useful scripts that you can incorporate into your project.

-There is also a folder on GitHub ```https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project/Example_data``` that includes example taxonomy data for the 'fishbase' like projects.
+There is also a folder on GitHub [here](https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project/Example_data) that includes example taxonomy data for the `fishbase` like projects.

 ---